Supersonic-Music/Supersonic-Server/README.md

+# Outdated and bad, 2.0 will replace this source code.
 # Supersonic Server
 Simple music server, written in [Python](https://python.org).
 It is mainyl designed for music but it can also can manage your videos, pictures, 3D models and more for you.
 ## Features